Bundeswehr: History of organisation

 With the growing number of missions abroad it was recognized that the Bundeswehr required a new command structure.
 A reform commission under the chairmanship of the former President Richard von Weizsäcker presented its recommendations in spring 2000.

 In October 2000 the Joint Support Service, the Streitkräftebasis, was established to concentrate logistics and other supporting functions such as military police, supply and communications under one command.
+2025, the Joint Support Service was dissolved and its commands and departments reassigned to the Joint Support Command.
 Medical support was reorganised with the establishment of the Joint Medical Service.
 In 2016, the Bundeswehr created its youngest branch the Cyber and Information Space Command.

 Senior leadership

 The Minister of Defence is supported by the Chief of Defense (CHOD, Generalinspekteur) and the service chiefs (Inspekteure: Inspector of the Army, Inspector of the Air Force, Inspector of the Navy) and their respective staffs in his or her function as commander-in-chief.
 The CHOD and the service chiefs form the Military Command Council (Militärischer Führungsrat) with functions similar to those of the Joint Chiefs of Staff in the United States.
-Subordinate to the CHOD is the Armed Forces Operational Command (Einsatzführungskommando).
+Subordinate to the CHOD is the Armed Forces Operational Command (OpFüKdoBw).
 For smaller missions one of the service HQs (e.g. the Fleet Command) may exercise command and control of forces in missions abroad.
 The Bundestag must approve any foreign deployment by a simple majority.
 This has led to some discontent with Germany's allies about troop deployments e.g. in Afghanistan since parliamentary consent over such issues is relatively hard to achieve in Germany.

 Combat forces

 The combat forces of the Army are organised into three combat divisions and participate in multi-national command structures at the corps level.
 The Air Force maintains three divisions and the Navy is structured into two flotillas.
-The Joint Support Service and the Joint Medical Service are both organized in four regional commands of identical structure.
+The Joint Support Command and the Joint Medical Service are both organized in four regional commands of identical structure.
 All of these services also have general commands for training, procurement, and other general issues.